vidyar/docs-1/sources/start.rst

 * committer info

 **Artifact archive** :
-To download artifacts, you need to add **archive: true** tag to your shippable.yml file.
+Add **archive: true** tag to your shippable.yml file to enable the download artifacts option.
 Build artifacts are automatically archived for each run after the completion.
-Go to build's page and then click on the `Artifacts` button to download the artifacts as a .tar file.
+Go to build's page and then click on the **Artifacts** button to download the artifacts as a .tar file.
 All files in ./shippable folder at the root of the project are automatically archived.
 Make sure you include the **archive: true** tag in your yml file to enable the download archive button.

 **Test cases** :
 Test run output is streamed real-time to the console log when the tests are executed.
 If you want Shippable's parser to parse test output and provide a graphical representation, you need to export a JUNIT xml of your test output to the ./shippable/testresults folder.
-After the build completes, our build engine will automatically parse it and results appear on the Tests tab (available in build details page).
+After the build completes, our build engine will automatically parse it and results appear on the Tests tab (available in build's page).

 **Code Coverage** :
 Executing tests but not really knowing what percentage of your code is actually being tested is like "Flying a plane without GPS".
 A variety of coverage tools like opencover, cobertura etc. provide a way to measure coverage of your tests.
 You can export the output of these tools to ./shippable/codecoverage and our build engine will automatically parse it and the results will appear on the Coverage tab.